Photo, Mathieu Valeteau

 Biography

+Mathieu assists French and foreign clients in relation to high-stakes tax controversy matters, from initial discussions and/or negotiations with the French tax authorities to defending cases before the courts.
+He is also experienced in the taxation of the technology sector.
 Mathieu has authored several articles in technical journals in tax law and is a lecturer at the EDHEC Business School and the University of Poitiers.
-He is also a member of the Institut des Avocats Conseils Fiscaux (IACF).
+Mathieu is a member of the Institut des Avocats Conseils Fiscaux (IACF).

 Professional Honors

-Mathieu has notably been distinguished in the Best Lawyers 2022 edition "Ones to watch in France" in the field of tax.
+• Best Lawyers 2025 - Mathieu has been distinguished in the Best Lawyers 2024 edition "Ones to watch in France" in the field of tax

 Professional Associations and Memberships